Skip to main content

 Festive

-A sweet pastry made with shredded phyllo dough, soaked in syrup, and often filled with nuts.
+A sweet pastry of shredded phyllo soaked in syrup, often packed with nuts.

 vegetarianContains: nutsContains: wheatContains: gluten